JamesByers/g_load_clean_and_analyse_data_with_Excel/B2_L4-Combine_data_using_Lookups.md

   * Load file
   * Create new worksheet
   * Add function to some columns to link to columns in another worksheet
-  * Create a new column Use VLOOKUP to fetch the data that matches the
+  * Create a new column Use VLOOKUP to fetch the data that matches matches values in a column
   * Danger!
 You have to use absolute references else the table_range moves when you copy the VLOOKUP formula tp another cell
     * There is definitely an advantage to using range names.
 We will change our VLOOKUP reference table_array value to a range name.